mikeshardmind/rapid_dev_storage/README.md

-# Don't use this yet

-No seriously, it's not fully documented, and there is still more to do on the design.

-I'll do a release and have things documented by the time it is ready for use.

 ### Why?

 Because there are many situations in which a small app may need to store data and not want to commit to a full DB design from the outset.